perriera/for_interfaces/db/mysql/CPP.md

               ===============================================================================
               All tests passed (2 assertions in 1 test case)

- - To double check that the database contains the correct data:
+ - To double check that the database contains the correct data (the password is `password`):

 		mysql -u sammy -p
-		create database test;
 		exit

  - [ ] By default, a table called _message will be created and it will have a single record containing the words "Hello, world".
 To verify this while inside mysql do this: